 DIY Natural Roll-On Deodorant – Non-Toxic Recipe

-- 40 drops of Purification or any combination of these essential oils: lavender, tea tree, lemon, eucalyptus, cinnamon, clove, bergamot (where to buy high quality essential oils
+- 40 drops of Purification Essential Oil Blend or any combination of these essential oils: lavender, tea tree, lemon, eucalyptus, cinnamon, clove, bergamot (where to buy high quality essential oils)

 - 1/2 cup Coconut Oil

 - Combine all ingredients, except the essential oils, in a saucepan.
-Heat on medium-low heat until all is melted, stirring constantly, about 5 minutes.
+Heat on medium-low heat (want to be really careful not to burn it) until all is melted, stirring constantly, about 5 minutes.
 Add the essential oils and stir.

 - Once it’s all combined, pour into your deodorant containers and let cool (about 10-20 minutes).
 Then it’s ready to use!